Reading:

 Now that you have this information, you’ll have leverage when negotiating with the supplier.

 Even if you don’t get a better deal, you can focus on your weak side and put a greater effort into that brand’s marketing.
-Or, you can decide on directing your efforts away from that brand into a one that you have a competitive advantage.
+Or, you can decide to direct your efforts away from that brand into one that you have a competitive advantage.
 Either way, you’ll be able to make a well-informed decision.

 In another scenario where you’ve noticed that you offer a below-average price for a product, you can increase your prices up to a point where you still give the best price but also have increased profit margins.